gussmith23/ms-thesis-doc/README.md

 # Master's Thesis Code Documentation

 This repository documents all of the code produced for [my Master's thesis](https://github.com/gussmith23/masters-thesis/releases/), completed in Spring 2018 at Penn State.
 It assumes you have a basic understanding of the content of my thesis.
-If you do not, then please start by skimming over my thesis.

 This repository should be used for:
 - getting the code set up on your machine (installing dependencies, building the code, running the code)